 If you are planning a Jewish funeral, then it is best to choose a funeral staff familiar with the traditions and culture.
 You can find many funeral homes in Helmetta, NJ and the nearby cities.
-But, these services don’t always include the Jewish traditions that are needed.
-Instead of assuming that you should handle these details by yourself, find a company that can provide the Jewish services that you desire.
+But, these funeral services don’t always include the Jewish traditions that are needed.
+Instead of assuming that you should handle these details by yourself, find a company that can provide the Jewish funeral services that you desire.

 At Mount Sinai Memorial Chapels, we specialize in Jewish funeral services.
 Our funeral home can provide a wide range of traditional and modern options.
 We know that each family is unique and requires a custom funeral plan.
 So, we will listen to your needs and help you create a day that will support the grieving process of your family.

 The Most Important Part of a Jewish Funeral

 According to Jewish custom, the graveside service and burial are considered the most important part of the funeral.
 You can plan a big funeral with a eulogy and other funeral services.
 But, it is best for all family members to be in attendance at the graveside service.

 The funeral might be held in the cemetery, with the burial ceremony as part of the funeral.
 Or, you can choose to have the service in a funeral home, and then everyone moves to the graveside for the final portion of the service.
 Another option would be to schedule a funeral in the Synagogue if the deceased was an active member.
 You will need permission from the Rabbi for this location.